stephaneey/azure-ad-vsts-extension/README.md

 This will give the task the right of registering applications while not being able to interfere with other apps.
 The task will use the ClientCredentials flow to connect to Azure Active Directory.
 You may consider the registration of this App somehow similar to a regular VSTS Service Endpoint.
 Note that if you already have endpoints registered, you could simply reuse one of the existing Azure Active Directory Applications and give it the above permission.
 ## Granting Contributor Role via Role-Based Access Control aka RBAC
-The task is will be using the Azure Active Directory Application created in the previous step while connecting to Azure Active Directory and will also be using the RBAC Contributor role to connect to the subscription hosting the Key Vault (more on this below):
+The task is will be using the Azure Active Directory Application created in the previous step while connecting to Azure Active Directory and will also be using the RBAC "Key Vault Contributor Role" (more on this below):
 ![rbac](/images/rbac.png "rbac")
 In the select textbox, you should enter the application identifier of the app you created.
 ## Creation of the Key Vault